-Visit the online training site as new courses are continuously added: https://leanisflow.thinkific.com/ .
+Online training site: https://leanisflow.thinkific.com/ .
 Choose from eight Lean courses and Lean Certificates.
 Our Lean training builds on 70+ years of Lean thinking and on research to build agility.
 We adapted Lean training for office and services.

 Join the 3,000+ participants from across Canada who have engaged in training with France Bergeron (BTh, MSc) and Joanne Gaudet (BSc, BA, MA).
 Read feedback.
 To BE lean and agile are critical skills in the 21st Century!

--Introduction to Lean (Register for the online course) or opt for the Power Duo of ‘Intro & Make flow visible’
+-Introduction to Lean (REGISTER online course) or get the Power Duo of ‘Intro & Make flow visible’

 –Flow experience: Build a culture for agility, creativity and innovation (soon online)